Side by Side

 Prizes

-Videos of the winning submissions may be screened at future MLTAWA events and/or posted on the MLTAWA website, MLTAWA YouTube channel and the MLTAWA Facebook page.
+Winners will be invited to attend an event during Term 4 to receive their prize and will be notified via email by 2 October, 2022.
+Videos of the winning submissions may be screened at future MLTAWA events and/or posted on the MLTAWA website, MLTAWA YouTube channel and the Languages in the Mainstream Facebook page.

 Judging criteria

-Each submission will be judged on:
+Each submission (ie. the conversation between the two students) will be judged on:

-• Language deployment i.e. spoken spontaneously and naturally
+• Language deployment ie spoken spontaneously and naturally

-• Sustained interaction in the target language for no longer than the allocated time limit
+• Sustained interaction in the target language

-• Fluency i.e. the ability to maintain a flow, even if it requires use of repair strategies (e.g. “what I meant was”), survival phrases (e.g. “sorry could you repeat that”) and fillers (e.g. “um”)
+• Fluency ie. the ability to maintain a flow, even if it requires use of repair strategies (eg “what I meant was”), survival phrases (eg “sorry could you repeat that”) and fillers (eg “um”)

 • Pronunciation and intonation